OJ-git/system-rpg-habit-tracker/PRIVACY.md

 - **Correction**: edit any profile field at any time inside the App.
 - **Deletion**:
   - Delete the App from your iPhone to remove all on-device data.
-  - For iCloud data: iPhone Settings → Apple ID → iCloud → Manage Storage → System: RPG Habit Tracker → Delete Data.
+  - For iCloud data: iPhone Settings → Apple ID → iCloud → Manage Storage → Odyssey: Goals & Habit RPG → Delete Data.
   - For social data: open the App → Status tab → System Settings → Delete Social Account.
 This is a hard cascade delete and cannot be undone.
 - **Portability**: contact us at the email below for an export of any data we hold on Supabase.